 Section 11.0 of DLS' QAMP (DCN: 5000) details the situations that require corrective action, how corrective actions are initiated, investigated, resolved and documented to ensure a complete and systematic response to each corrective action request.
 Examples of situations requiring initiation of the corrective action process include mishandling of a sample or its documentation, deficiencies discovered during an internal audit, or use of unapproved modifications to an analytical method.
 The occurrence of a practice or incident that is inconsistent with the established quality assurance and quality control procedures of the laboratory must be formally addressed with a corrective action response.
 Any laboratory employee may request corrective actions when necessary.
-Requests for corrective action are reviewed and approved by the DLS QA Manager.

-Upon the initiation of a corrective action, the problem is documented, and a corrective action plan is developed and then approved by the appropriate Laboratory Manager and QA Manager.
-After required corrective action has been taken, the information is documented and verified to be effective and sufficient by the appropriate Laboratory Manager and QA Manager.
-All information is maintained in the Corrective Action QA files.
+Upon the initiation of a corrective action, the problem is documented, and a corrective action plan is developed.
+After required corrective action has been taken, the information is documented by the initiator and reviewed by the QA Manager.
+If the action taken is determined to be effective and sufficient, the corrective action is approved and closed.
+All information is maintained in the Investigation Manager in LIMS.
 The ENQUAD Project Manager is notified of the corrective action taken.

-In LabWare LIMS all Corrective Actions are processed electronically.
-Client-initiated Corrective Actions should be communicated via email to the QA Coordinator.
-She will initiate the electronic Corrective Action, or designate to the appropriate personnel.
+In LabWare LIMS all corrective actions are processed electronically.
+Client-initiated corrective actions should be communicated via email to the QA Coordinator.
+She will initiate the electronic corrective action, or designate to the appropriate personnel.
 The initiator is to include any comments or information received from the client.
-The results of a completed Corrective Action will be communicated back to the client.
+The results of a completed corrective action will be communicated back to the client.